Acknowledging the land and water

 The land that the CN Tower stands on was reclaimed from Lake Ontario, the shores and waters of which were a meeting place for many Nations, including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee, and the Wendat peoples.
 And now, this land is home to many diverse First Nations, Inuit and Métis peoples.

-We also acknowledge that Toronto is covered by Treaty 13 signed with the Mississaugas of the Credit First Nation (MCFN), and the Williams Treaties signed with multiple Mississaugas and Chippewa Bands.
+We also acknowledge that Toronto is covered by Treaty 13 signed with the Mississaugas of the Credit First Nation.

 The original mural was painted directly on the walls of the library at the Lloyd S. King Elementary School in the Mississaugas of the Credit First Nation community.
 It was created collaboratively by Indigenous artists Philip Cote, Rebecca Baird and Tracey Anthony, with help from aspiring local youth artists.